UK Vape Tax Confirmed For 2026 In Labour Party Budget

 While it is hard to say exactly how different brands will choose to factor the new duty into their e-liquid pricing, we can make a face-value estimate based on the current information from the Labour Budget.

-Brands like ours that have always focussed on value will likely see a smaller increase in price than the likes of Elf Bar or Lost Mary, whose 10ml products start at circa £4.99.
+Brands like ours that have always focussed on value for money, will likely see a smaller increase in price than the likes of Elf Bar or Lost Mary, whose 10ml products start at circa £4.99.
 The latter could see their e-liquids jump to as much as £7.19 for a single 10ml bottle.
 Shortfill e-liquids in particular will be hit hardest, as of course they are the largest volume examples of e-liquids on the market, and so will have the most tax applied.

 How Will Best-Selling Vape Brands Respond To The Tax?